 “Democratic Socialist membership in Pioneer Valley skyrockets” [Greenfield Recorder].
 “So what does socialism mean for DSA members?
 A purpose statement on the national organization’s website is a helpful starting point: ‘We are socialists because we reject an economic order based on private profit, alienated labor, gross inequalities of wealth and power, discrimination based on race, sex, sexual orientation, gender expression, disability status, age, religion, and national origin, and brutality and violence in defense of the status quo.
 We are socialists because we share a vision of a humane social order based on popular control of resources and production, economic planning, equitable distribution, feminism, racial equality and non-oppressive relationships.”
 [DSA member Amy Borezo] says DSA and its local chapter are welcoming of members spanning the political left.
 ‘I think what DSA is really wonderful about is that it’s a big-tent organization, and so it incorporates social democrats, democratic socialists, farther-left socialists, anarchists,’ she said.
 ‘It’s a very big tent.'”

 Jobless Claims, week of June 16, 2016: “Jobless claims remain very low and are consistent with a low unemployment rate and strong job growth” [Econoday].
-“There were no states or territories estimated in the week with, .”
+“There were no states or territories estimated in the week with, for the first time since the hurricane season, no disruptions cited for Puerto Rico or the Virgin Islands.”
 After nearly a year, and just in time for the new hurricane system, we achieve baseline statistical functionality.
 Well played, all.

 Philadelphia Fed Business Outlook Survey, June 2018: “Momentum is thankfully easing in the Philly Fed’s manufacturing sample which had been reporting among the very strongest growth, and perhaps unsustainably strong, in 50 years of data” [Econoday].
 “It’s hard to assess what the results say for the factory sector as a whole, perhaps that it may be slowing this month but the rise for shipments will mask much of the effect.
 The nation’s factory sector is having a very good year and looks, tariff risks aside, to be a leading contributor to the 2018 economy.”
 The robots are happy, at least… And: “Consider this a much weaker report than last month as key elements significantly declined” [Econintersect].